rbtl-fs25/project-doziegler/data/processed/README.md

 1. Description of methods used for collection/generation of data: Google forms

-2. Methods for processing the data: R
+2. Methods for processing the data: R data analysis scripts

 3. Instrument- or software-specific information needed to interpret the
     data: -